RyanJulyan/Flask-BDA/README.md

         * One of the most popular Python web application frameworks.
         * Doesn't enforce any dependencies or project layout.
     * Progressive Web App (PWA) to make it more friendly towards desktop and allow native installs from the web, chache for offline support, page sharing and push notifications etc
+    * Responsive layouts
+    * Mobile specific views
     * SEO ready page index template file
     * Isolated module code and templates
-    * Configuration file "config.py" for quick access and management of environment and environment variables and default SEO
+    * Configuration file `config.py` for quick access and management of environment and environment variables and default SEO
+    * Debugging built in and accessable through the Configuration file `config.py`
     * A Landing page with call to action and features
     * A 403 page which all forbidden pages goes to
     * A 404 page which all unknown pages goes to